 “These books describe the kinds of responsibilities that come with owning a pet,” says Webb, “but it is also about the fun involved with having pets – that’s the main thing.
 My children were in hysterics when they found the cat asleep in the recycling box the other day.
 Pets just become a huge part of the family.”

-You might enjoy reading 10 Best Books by Holly Webb
+You May Also Enjoy 10 Best Books by Holly Webb

 Webb also got her own gerbils and when one died, her father bought a replacement without checking whether it was a boy or girl.
 “A few weeks later they had babies.
 We put up a notice to give them away and the local snake shop contacted us to ask if they could feed the gerbils to their snakes.
 We said ‘no’.”